ChocolateLoverRaj/rust-os-tutorial/README.md

 A walkthrough for making your own operating system in Rust, inspired by [Philipp Oppermann's blog "Writing an OS in Rust"](https://os.phil-opp.com/)

 ## 🚧 In Construction 🚧
 Feel free to follow this tutorial.
 New parts will be added!
-Keep in mind that there might be changes made to existing parts.
+Keep in mind that there might be changes made to existing parts, which is currently happening daily!

 ## Contribution Welcome
 This is a tutorial and meant to be a community project.
 Contributions are welcome.
 Some examples are: